The Future of Genetic Analysis Tools

 We explore the technologies driving new genetic analysis tools, and what they mean for rare disease patients.

-What is genetic analysis?
 Genetic analysis has traditionally been an invasive procedure, requiring in-person consultations, in order to sequence DNA, which can then be used to assess an individual’s risk for developing certain genetic syndromes.
-It is not something that has been directly available to rare disease patients and their families, requiring referrals, and clinical appointments.
+It is not something that has been directly available to rare disease patients and their families.

 The main issues with existing genetic analysis tools

-Genetic diagnosis for rare disease is a multi-step process, involving several genetic analysis methods, that should include genetic counseling, genetic analysis and testing, and finally a diagnosis.
+Genetic diagnosis for rare disease is a multi-step process, involving several genetic analysis methods that should include genetic counseling, genetic analysis and testing, and lastly a final diagnosis.

 Inaccuracy: the accuracy of genetic analysis is crucial to ensuring a patient receives the right, targeted genetic testing for an accurate diagnosis.

 Inaccessibility: in-person genetic analysis options make it difficult for patients who have to travel long distances to access it; or who have to wait a long time for an in-person appointment to become available.

 Cost: the cost of genetic analysis can be prohibitive for some patients.

 Genetic analysis is the first step along the road to a confirmed diagnosis.
 The results from genetic analysis will determine the approach and testing a genetic counselor will recommend to a rare disease patient, in order to reach an accurate diagnosis.
 The more accurate the genetic analysis is, the more accurate the recommendations of the genetic counselor, and in turn the more accurate the final diagnosis (if there is one), is likely to be.